 Completion of fundamentals of financial accounting, with an emphasis on analysis and interpretation of business operations, and an introduction to managerial accounting.
 Required of all accounting, business, financial economics, and marketing majors, and usually taken in the sophomore year.

-Prerequisites: ACC 2510, MAT 1050 or higher, or permission of the instructor, department chair, or school dean Offered: fall and spring
+Prerequisites: ACC 2510, or permission of the instructor, department chair, or school dean Offered: fall and spring